-Life-worship emerged first as a major spiritual movement in the 21st century, an outgrowth both of the romantic/neopagan side of the environmentalist movement and the various complexity movements on the transhumanist side of the spectrum.
+Life-worship emerged first as a major spiritual movement in the middle of the first century AT (or the first 21st century c.e.) as an outgrowth both of the romantic/neopagan side of the environmentalist movement and the various complexity movements on the transhumanist side of the spectrum.
 The basic view was that life (for fundamentally different reasons) was sacred, that life itself was the spiritual end of the universe.
 This could be expressed in a variety of ways ranging from biotechnological art and enthusiasm for ecopoiesis efforts in space over conservation efforts to nature worship or various forms of life mysticism.
 Unlike most traditional religions bioism did not necessarily invoke supernatural powers, even if the Gaianist movements up until the Great Expulsion identified the terrestrial biosphere with the Goddess and the pantheists of the Institute of Metaevolution identified (meta)evolution itself as a divine force.

 During the Dark Ages bioism solidified into a number of more well defined movements.
 The destruction of many biospheres and the fragility of the surviving habitats instilled a sense of how fragile life was, and led to the development of a strong stewardship bioism seeking to preserve life wherever it existed and if possible spread it for safety.
 When interstellar colonisation began during the First Federation this bioism was a strong factor in many terraforming projects.
 While it was not a driving economical reason, stewardship bioism was common among many ecotects and other employees of the terraforming corporations, and over time the influence spread to the higher echelons.
 The most notable case was Birnam Ecotech, which developed into a megacorporate bioist religion.